 What about training for fire marshals?

-Fire marshal training is more detailed than general fire safety awareness because your marshals will have specific responsibilities to ensure the safety of others in the event of an emergency.
-Your fire risk assessment may also highlight job roles that require more in depth training due to particular responsibilities, staff such as receptionists, security staff, supervisors, engineering operatives, care attendants or control room workers.
+Fire marshal training is more detailed than general fire safety awareness training.
+Your fire marshals will have specific responsibilities to ensure the safety of others in the event of an emergency.
+Therefore their training needs to be more in-depth.